The Best Indonesian Sweet Soy Sauce Chicken – Ayam Kecap

 Ingredients for chicken sweet soy sauce

-When it comes to the chicken, you can use whole chicken with bone, or boneless chicken.
+When it comes to the chicken, you can use a whole chicken with bone or boneless chicken.
 Just make sure you cut the poultry into small pieces.

-I use boneless chicken thighs more often than not.
-Because my kids don’t like the bone-in chicken.
-Besides it takes slightly longer to cook it than the boneless one.
+I use boneless chicken thighs more often than not because my kids don’t like bone-in chicken.
+Besides, bone-in chicken takes longer to cook than boneless chicken.
 And if you like chicken breast, make sure you don’t overcook it.
 Otherwise, it will go dry like cardboard.

-Note: In Indonesia, the original and most traditional way to marinate chicken or fish is by using tamarind paste and salt.
+Note: In Indonesia, the traditional way to marinate chicken or fish is with tamarind paste and salt.
 You can get it in the form of paste, block, or sauce.

-If you get tamarind paste or block, and it is a bit hard and slightly dry, you can just cut it to an equal amount of 2-3 tbsp then soak it in 3-4 tbsp of hot water.
-Let the tamarind get softened and release its juice.
+If you get tamarind paste or block, and it is a bit hard and slightly dry, you can just cut it into equal portions of 2-3 tbsp, then soak it in 3-4 tbsp of hot water.
+Let the tamarind soften and release its juice.
 What you want is this tamarind juice and salt for a marinade.

-You can also marinate the poultry with lemon/lime juice with salt, ginger garlic paste (or powder) with salt, a mix of garlic powder, and ground pepper (black or white), with salt.
+You can also marinate the poultry in lemon/lime juice with salt, ginger-garlic paste (or powder) with salt, or a mix of garlic powder and ground pepper (black or white) with salt.

-If you can not get Indonesian sweet soy sauce, you can try to substitute it with a mix of dark soy sauce with either honey or dark brown sugar.
+If you cannot find Indonesian sweet soy sauce, you can try substituting it with a mix of dark soy sauce and either honey or dark brown sugar.

-For this recipe, you can use ยผ cup/ 60 ml of dark soy sauce with 2 tablespoons of honey of dark soft brown sugar.
+For this recipe, you can use ¼ cup (60 ml) of dark soy sauce with 2 tablespoons of honey or dark soft brown sugar.

 Rooted in my mom’s recipe, this Indonesian Ayam Kecap is so easy to make.
-If you like a sweet and spicy flavor, then this recipe will be your next favorite stir-fry dish.
+If you like a sweet-and-spicy flavor, this recipe will be your next favorite stir-fry dish.

 And the following is how I make it.